It is really hard to make holes for services after the concrete has been poured and has set, so it is best to plan these

-You need to also 'live the basement' to make sure no holes are fogotten.
+You need to also 'live the basement' to make sure no holes are forgotten.

 Here are some ideas for the holes you will need through the concrete walls and the concrete ceiling/floor above.
 It is very hard to make holes through concrete walls after the concrete pour, so it is important to fully plan ahead.
 In addition to the holes listed below you should add lots and lots of spare holes.
 If in doubt, add a hole, or preferably two.
 The list below is a bit random and could do with a cleanup, but that all helps stimulate the deep thought process.

 Use 4" PVC pipe collars and then the actual pipes or electricals can be fitted later.
 Where there is 4" piping required then you need enough spare pipe on both sides of the concrete so a glued connection can be made.
-Even when just a hole, extend 4" PVC pipe higher than concrete so a cap can be temporarily put over it to seal it from rain.
+Even when just a hole, extend 4" PVC pipe beyond the concrete so a cap can be temporarily put over it to seal it from rain.

 Main electric conduit from plot junction to come through back wall

 The electric feed will come through the back wall of the basement.
 Needs thick cable in four 2" schedule 40 conduits from the main junction panel that's to the north of the driveway.

 Main water pipe from Well to come through back wall

 Will come through the back wall of the basement.
 The pipe must be well insulated with EPS or soil so that cold air does not freeze it.